rockettheme/docs/Docs/joomla/extensions/rokpad/rokpad_plugins.md

 :   1. **Enable Auto-Save** Enables or disables the automatic save feature in RokPad.
 [13%, 49%, sw]
     2. **Auto-Save Every** Sets the duration between autosaves.
 [18%, 40%, se]
-    3. **Theme** Sets the theme you'd like to have applied to the RokPad editor.
+    3. **Theme** Sets the theme you would like to have applied to the RokPad editor.
 [31%, 54%, sw]
     4. **Font size** Sets the font size within RokPad.
 [37%, 40%, se]
     5. **Code Folding** Determines how RokPad handles code folding.
 [42%, 65%, sw]
-    6. **Soft Wrap** Allows long lines to wrap so they're entirely in view without sidescrolling.
+    6. **Soft Wrap** Allows long lines to wrap so they are entirely in view without sidescrolling.
 [48%, 49%, sw]
     7. **Full Line Selection** Determines how RokPad handles selections.
 [53%, 40%, se]
     8. **Highlight Active Line** Sets whether or not the current line should be highlighted.
 [59%, 49%, sw]
     9. **Highlight Active Word** Allows matching words to be highlighted when a word is selected.
 [64%, 40%, se]